|Gustav Klimt, "Judith|

 It’s interesting to read the history of the selection of biblical books.
 There is no mystery or intrigue about it, no "suppressing" of bombshell texts, but the history is long and involves several councils of the church and rabbinical decisions within Judaism.
 As my Harper Bible Commentary describes them, the Apocrypha includes historiography (1 and 2 Maccabees), historical fiction (Tobit, Judith, and 3 Maccabees), an apocalypse (2 Esdras), sapiential works (Sirach, Wisdom of Solomon), exhortations (4 Maccabees and the Letter of Jeremiah), and prayers (Prayer of Manasseh and Prayer of Azariah) (p.
 760).
 The Book of Odes is a collection of songs and prayers from both Testaments, and Psalm 151 is an Eastern Orthodox canonical work found in the Septuagint but not the Masoretic text.

-For these informal notes, I’ll mostly stick with deuterocanonical books of the Roman Catholic Bible.
-The book of Tobit follows Nehemiah.
+For these informal notes, I’ll mostly stick with deuterocanonical books of the Roman Catholic Bible, with reference to the Anagignoskomena.
+In these Bibles, the book of Tobit follows Nehemiah.

 As the story begins, Tobit is one of the Jews deported by the Assyrians to Ninevah, during Shalmaneser’s reign in about 721 BCE.
 He was of the tribe of Naphtali, married Anna, and they had a son Tobias.
 He was devout in his faith even in the foreign situation.
 For instance, he buried his kinsman who had died because of the king.
 Burial of the dead made one spiritually unclean because of contact with the corpse, but it was also a great act of love and righteousness, providing care and dignity to someone who obviously cannot thank you.
 When Sennacherib died, the new king appointed Tobit’s nephew as chief minster, and so Tobit—with Tobias’ help—continued to do good.
 Unforunately, as Tobit slept outdoors one night, he was blinded by sparrow droppings that fell into his eyes.